English Language and Literature

 Possible topics:

-– Analysis of interpretative processes, and of inferential processes involved in meaning construction
+– Inferential interpretative processes involved in meaning construction

-– Analysis of playful and creative uses of language (e.g. humour, figurative language, fiction)
+– Analysis of playful and creative uses of language (e.g. humour, figurative language, literary texts, advertising)

-– Analysis of misleading and deceptive uses of language (e.g. manipulation, disinformation, propaganda)
+– Misleading and deceptive uses of language (e.g. manipulation, disinformation, propaganda)

-– Analysis of L2 interference on pragmatic processes (e.g. reference assignment, implicature derivation)
+– L2 interference on pragmatic processes (e.g. reference assignment, implicature derivation)

 Theses can be supervised in English or French.